 It was at the Waimea Bay that Captain Cook, the first European to have set foot on Hawaii, had landed in 1778.
 In Waimea town, a statue of him stands in commemoration of this event.
 We then visited the island’s art capital Hanapepe and stopped at a vantage point to admire the scenic vistas.

-The most famous attraction of Kauai is the Waimea Canyon which is also nicknamed as the ‘Grand Canyon of the Pacific’.
-Since we haven’t visited the Grand Canyon in Arizona, something which has long been on our wish list, we thought that at least for the time being we could make do with the Waimea Canyon.
+The most famous attraction of Kauai is the Waimea Canyon.
+It is also nicknamed as the ‘Grand Canyon of the Pacific’.
+We haven’t visited the Grand Canyon in Arizona, something which has long been on our wish list.
+So we thought that at least for the time being we could make do with the Waimea Canyon.
 We were told that this 14-mile-long canyon provided sweeping panoramic views of cliffs and valleys that plunged 3,600 feet deep.
-What took us by surprise was that the canyon bore a striking resemblance to the scenic views of the Western Ghats’ hill stations like Mahableshwar, Panchgani, Matheran and Lonavala!
-We realized what a treasure trove of geographical wonders India has, but we don’t know how to market these to the global tourists.
+What took us by surprise was that the canyon bore a striking resemblance to the Western Ghats!
+The hill stations of Mahableshwar, Panchgani, Matheran and Lonavala!
+We realized what a treasure trove of geographical wonders India has.
+But we don’t know how to market these to the global tourists.

 Hawaii is the only state in the US that produces coffee.
-Our last stop of the tour was a coffee plantation where we could sample the endless varieties of coffee and make purchases.
+Our last stop of the tour was a coffee plantation.
+Here we could sample the endless varieties of coffee and make purchases.
 There are tours that you can sign in for that take you around the coffee plantation.

 In the evening was the farewell dinner and it was time to say goodbye to fellow award winners.
 Our trip to Kauai had come to an end.
 We picked up some souvenirs the next day and bid adieu to Hawaii.

-It is difficult to pick and choose which island to visit in Hawaii, so my suggestion would be to first decide on the experiences that you are looking for and then plan your trip.
+It is difficult to pick and choose which island to visit in Hawaii.
+My suggestion would be to first decide on the experiences that you are looking for and then plan your trip.
 Whether it’s high adrenaline adventures or getting up close with volcanoes or just wanting to unwind and recharge on the sun-kissed beaches, the Aloha Spirit of Hawaii will captivate you and leave you spellbound.

 Nearest Airport: Lihue is the nearest airport on the island of Kauai.
 Depending on the island you decide to explore you will have to choose your port of final disembarkation.
 We took a flight from Mumbai to Frankfurt and then another from Frankfurt to San Francisco and a final flight from San Francisco to Kauai.